 Data and materials available on the Open Science Framework website.

 Given the evolutionary significance of survival, the mind might be particularly sensitive (in terms of strength and speed of reaction) to stimuli that pose an immediate threat to physical harm.
 To rectify limitations in past research, I pilot-tested stimuli to obtain images that are threatening, nonthreatening-negative, positive, or neutral.
 The important thing about these images is that while both the threatening and negative images are indeed negative in valence, only the threatening images contain actual survival threats.
-That way, any difference in reactions to these two image sets is not due to their valence, since they are both equyally negative, but due to their different threat-relevance.These images and valence/arousal ratings can be accessed by downloading this folder.
+That way, any difference in reactions to these two image sets is not due to their valence, since they are both equally negative, but due to their different threat-relevance.These images and valence/arousal ratings can be accessed by downloading this folder.

-I used these images in three studies using a visual search task, a facial electromyogrpahy paradigm (i.e., the startle-eyeblink paradigm), and eye-tracking.
+I used these images in three studies using a visual search task, a facial electromyography paradigm (i.e., the startle-eyeblink paradigm), and eye-tracking.
 In the figure to the left you can see that participants (a) were faster to detect a threatening than nonthreatening-negative image when each was embedded among positive or neutral images, (b) oriented their initial gaze more frequently toward threatening than nonthreatening-negative, positive, or neutral images, and (c) evidenced larger startle-eyeblinks to threatening than to nonthreatening-negative, positive, or neutral images.

 This research indicates that the mind initially responds more strongly and quickly to threatening than nonthreatening-negative stimuli and highlights the nuanced way disparate types of negatively valenced stimuli are evaluated.
 It also suggests that integrating such sensitivity to threat into social cognitive processes of evaluation in the form of a Dual Implicit Process model could account for a wider array of social functioning.